Batman: The Imposter: Plot summary

 Detective Wong asks Mr. Wesker to let her access the surveillance network while Batman tries to find Otis Flannegan, an accomplice of the Batman killer.
 Batman attacks Detective Wong, Otis and her partner Hatcher and abducts Otis to a secret location and asks Hatcher who the imposter is, but Otis says he doesn't know.
-Detective Wong and hatcher gather more guns to take down Batman.
+Detective Wong and Hatcher gather more guns to take down Batman.

 Otis Flannegan commits suicide in the police department, but not before revealing the Batman imposter had a hideout in the sewers.
 Batman confronts the imposter but the Gotham Police arrive and start shooting at Batman.
 Batman is wounded heavily and caught by Detective Wong.
 Batman reveals his identity to convince Detective Wong he isn't the killer, and she lets him go.
-Bruce Wayne meets up with Leslie Thompkins to tell her he wont be attending her therapy sessions.
+Bruce Wayne meets up with Leslie Thompkins to tell her he won't be attending her therapy sessions.
 Leslie tries convincing Bruce that Batman isn't the solution to the crime problem, Bruce Wayne could donate to charity to make Gotham City a better place but Bruce ignores her.
 Bruce Wayne realizes the imposter is using guns from Lawrence Loman who wants to be the Kingpin of Gotham City.
 Batman meets up with Detective Wong to ask her for help and asks her to meet alone.
-They meet up, but Blair is shot by the Batman Imposter.
-As Batman fights the imposter, the Imposter reveals himself to be Blair's partner Hatcher who tells Batman the reason why he's killing the criminals is because of Batman and Gordon's mistake.
-Batman and Blair manage to defeat the imposter, and allows himself to be arrested by Blair.
-Batman asks Blair if she arrests him, would Gotham City be safe, and Blair decides to let him escape.
+They meet up, but Wong is shot by the Batman Imposter.
+As Batman fights the imposter, the Imposter reveals himself to be Wong's partner Hatcher who tells Batman the reason why he's killing the criminals is because of Batman and Gordon's mistake.
+Batman and Wong manage to defeat the imposter, and allows himself to be arrested by Wong.
+Batman asks Wong if she arrests him, would Gotham City be safe, and Wong decides to let him escape.
 Batman meets up with Arnold Wesker, but instead of turning Arnold in Batman leads him to Leslie Thompkins and visits his parents grave before vowing to help Gotham City as Bruce Wayne.

 Publication

 Batman: The Imposter was written by Mattson Tomlin and illustrated and lettered by Andrea Sorrentino, with colors by Jordie Bellaire.
-Tomlin used some of the ideas he developed for The Batman to create this limited series.
-The limited series was officially announced by DC Comics as a title under the DC Black Label — an imprint designed to allow comic book writers to submit their own unique interpretations of traditional DC Universe (DCU) characters for a more mature audience.
+Tomlin used some of the ideas he developed for the film The Batman (2022) to create this limited series.
+The series was officially announced by DC Comics as a title under the DC Black Label, an imprint designed to allow comic book writers to submit their own unique interpretations of traditional DC Universe (DCU) characters for a more mature audience.
 The three issues of Batman: The Imposter were released by DC Comics at monthly intervals, with the first being published on October 12, 2021, and the last on December 14.
 Batman: The Imposter was also published simultaneously in the following territories: Argentina, Brazil, Czech Republic, France, Germany, Italy, Japan, Mexico, Poland, Russia, South Korea, Spain and Turkey.
 The three issues were collected into a hardcover edition of the series, which was published on February 22, 2022.